apptainer/singularity-userdocs/singularity_and_docker.rst

 Overview
 --------

 Effort has been expended in developing `Docker <https://www.docker.com/>`_ containers.
 Deconstructed into one or more compressed archives (typically split across multiple segments, or **layers** as they are known in Docker parlance) plus some metadata, images for these containers are built from specifications known as ``Dockerfiles``.
-The public `Docker Hub <https://hub.docker.com/>`_, as well as various private registries, host images for use as Docker containers.
-Singularity has from the outset emphasized the importance of interoperability with Docker.
-As a consequence, this section of the Singularity User Docs first makes its sole focus interoperabilty with Docker.
+The public `Docker Hub <https://hub.docker.com/>`_, as well as various private registries, host images for use as Docker containers. apptainer has from the outset emphasized the importance of interoperability with Docker.
+As a consequence, this section of the apptainer User Docs first makes its sole focus interoperabilty with Docker.
 In so doing, the following topics receive attention here:

-    - Application of Singularity action commands on ephemeral containers derived from public Docker images
+    - Application of apptainer action commands on ephemeral containers derived from public Docker images

-    - Converting public Docker images into Singularity's native format for containerization, namely the Singularity Image Format (SIF)
+    - Converting public Docker images into apptainer's native format for containerization, namely the apptainer Image Format (SIF)

-    - Authenticated application of Singularity commands to containers derived from private Docker images
+    - Authenticated application of apptainer commands to containers derived from private Docker images

-    - Authenticated application of Singularity commands to containers derived from private Docker images originating from private registries
+    - Authenticated application of apptainer commands to containers derived from private Docker images originating from private registries

-    - Building SIF containers for Singularity via the command line or definition files from a variety of sources for Docker images and image archives
+    - Building SIF containers for apptainer via the command line or definition files from a variety of sources for Docker images and image archives

-The second part of this section places emphasis upon Singularity's interoperability with open standards emerging from the `Open Containers Initiative <https://www.opencontainers.org/>`_ (OCI).
-Specifically, in documenting Singularity interoperability as it relates to the OCI Image Specification, the following topics are covered:
+The second part of this section places emphasis upon apptainer's interoperability with open standards emerging from the `Open Containers Initiative <https://www.opencontainers.org/>`_ (OCI).
+Specifically, in documenting apptainer interoperability as it relates to the OCI Image Specification, the following topics are covered:

     - Compliance with the OCI Image Layout Specification

-    - OCI-compliant caching in Singularity
+    - OCI-compliant caching in apptainer

-    - Acquiring OCI images and image archives via Singularity
+    - Acquiring OCI images and image archives via apptainer

-    - Building SIF containers for Singularity via the command line or definition files from a variety of sources for OCI images and image archives
+    - Building SIF containers for apptainer via the command line or definition files from a variety of sources for OCI images and image archives

 The section closes with a brief enumeration of emerging best practices plus consideration of troubleshooting common issues.